asonni/jotto/README.md

+## Jotto Game For Guessed Word
-## Jotto App With ReactJS, Enzyme, Jest and TDD
+### The Game Made By ReactJS, Redux, Enzyme, Jest and TDD